Confidenceiskey/dpn-site/README.md

 If you are an aspiring online entrepreneur, digital nomad, blogger or someone pursuing an online business, you might want to check out my **CreateYourTale** community.
 You can find out more information about it on my portfolio website.

 It is a place where everyone helps each other along their journeys to creating a successful online business.
 This is achieved by being surrounded with other motivated, like-minded individuals in a 'mastermind' group to share, learn and help each other out.
-You can also follow CreateYourTale on **[Twitter](https://twitter.com/createyourtale)**

 ##

-### freeCodeCamp (FCC) project links:
+### Project links:
 [Portfolio Website](https://davidpnowak.com) - A one page, scrollable portfolio website that I made.
 [FCC Local Weather App](https://davidpnowak.com/p/fcc-weather-app/) - An app that shows you your local weather.
 [Random Quote Machine](https://davidpnowak.com/p/random-quote-generator-machine/) - Generate a random quote.
+[Robofriends](https://confidenceiskey.github.io/robofriends/) - A React App that lets you search through a card list of robots

 ...